Sedation Dentistry in Pittsburgh

 Oral Conscious Sedation

-If you experience more acute dental phobia, Dr. Rairigh can prescribe you a sedative to take about an hour before your scheduled visit so that by the time you reach our office, you’ll already be deeply physically and mentally relaxed.
+If you experience more acute dental phobia, our team can prescribe you a sedative that you’ll take about an hour before your scheduled visit so that by the time you reach our office, you’ll already be deeply physically and mentally relaxed.
 You’ll remain awake and be able to respond to commands, but time will seem to fly by very quickly, and you’ll likely have little memory of your visit after (which some patients prefer!).

 Sedation Dentistry FAQs